abhriyaroy/RxLowpoly/README.md

 	private Single<Bitmap> generateLowpoly(Bitmap originalBitmap){
 	   	 return LowPoly.generate(originalBitmap)
 	    	 	// Observe on thread according to your need .observeOn(AndroidSchedulers.mainThread())
 	}

 <br>

-###### A full implementation is in the app module of this repo.
+###### A full implementation is in the app module of this repository.

 ## How to Contribute